-Julia Cheng founded House of Absolute in 2014, she is a creative director, choreographer, dance artist spanning 15 years in the professional creative arts industry, with works presented nationally and internationally.
+Julia Cheng founded House of Absolute in 2014, she is a creative director, choreographer and dance artist with an impressive portfolio of works presented nationally and internationally.

-Having judged, won and competed in many Hip Hop battles since 2007, most recently.
-Her prolific reputation has led to campaigns with Dr Martens, Vogue Italia, Wella, Kowtow New Zealand and BBC World Service Persia.
+Having judged, won and competed in many Hip Hop battles since 2007, her prolific reputation has led to campaigns with Dr Martens, Vogue Italia, Wella, Kowtow New Zealand and BBC World Service Persia.

-Her influences draw from my dance training of Hip Hop dance, contemporary dance and theatre studies and eastern philosophy.
-She prides myself on combining collaborative approaches to processes and have collaborated with poets like Lavinia Greenlaw, to music artists Shingai and Floacist, composers Simon McCorry, Jasmin-Kent Rodgman and Alex Ho, artist/sculptor Laila Muraywid, curator Kerry-Campbell and theatre director/activist Daniel York-Loh.
+Her influences draw from her dance training of Hip Hop dance, Waacking, contemporary dance , martial arts, theatre studies and eastern philosophy.
+She prides myself on combining collaborative approaches to processes and hasc ollaborated with poets like Lavinia Greenlaw, to music artists Shingai and Floacist, composers Simon McCorry and Alex Ho, artist/sculptor Laila Muraywid, curator Kerry-Campbell and theatre director/activist Daniel York-Loh.